Definition of MySQL Query Cache

 - The query cache escapes parsing and matches byte for byte.

-- Implementing non-deterministic features can result in not caching of the query that comprises temporary tables, RAND(), NOW(), UDFs, and user variables.
+- Implementing non-deterministic features can result in not caching the query that comprises temporary tables, RAND(), NOW(), UDFs, and user variables.

-Here, non-deterministic features denotes the query functions not being cached such as BENCHMARK(), CONVERT_TZ(), CONNECTION_ID(), CURRENT_TIME(), CURDATE(), ENCRYPT(), GET_LOCK(), CURTIME(), FOUND_ROWS(), DATABASE(), etc.
+In this case, non-deterministic features prevent the caching of certain query functions.
+Examples of such functions include BENCHMARK(), CONVERT_TZ(), CONNECTION_ID(), CURRENT_TIME(), CURDATE(), ENCRYPT(), GET_LOCK(), CURTIME(), FOUND_ROWS(), DATABASE(), and so on.

 - It implements no table or generates a warning.